 On the other hand, saying “I’m fine” after an accident can make it difficult to collect compensation for injuries down the road.
 For instance, a whiplash injury may not be immediately apparent as soon as a crash occurs.
 In many cases, it may take hours or even days for the symptoms to materialize.
 Saying “I’m fine” or “I’m okay” can be interpreted that you are unharmed by insurance companies, resulting in a denial of your insurance coverage for medical expenses.

-If you have been injured in a car accident, having an experienced attorney on your side can help ensure that you receive the compensation necessary to pay medical expenses and cover lost wages.
+If you have been injured in a car accident, having an experienced personal injury lawyer on your side can help ensure that you receive the compensation necessary to pay medical expenses and cover lost wages.
 With more than 35 years of experience, McNair Law Offices, PLLC understands what it takes to obtain the most favorable outcome possible in the event of a car accident.

 Contact us and request a free consultation today.